 Meyerland Community Improvement Association uses committees to accomplish much of its work.
-Members of these committees are primarily board members, but residents can serve on any committee when there is interest and need.
+Members of these committees are primarily board members, but residents also serve on committees when there is interest and need.

-Below is a list of the current MCIA committes, their roles and current members.
+Below is a list of the current MCIA committees and their roles.
 The MCIA board president and immediate past president serve as members of all committees.

 Finance & Budget

-Reviews the preliminary budget documents, makes adjustments if necessary, and then recommends a final budget for presentation to the Board no later than January.
+Reviews the preliminary budget documents, makes adjustments if necessary, and then recommends a final budget for presentation to the Board.

 Traffic & Security